JasonBaier/ci3-fire-starter/README.md

 * CodeIgniter 3.x
 * Base controllers for Public, Private, Admin and API classes
+* Internationalization (translations) support
-* JSi18n Library to support internationalization in your JS files
+    + Jsi18n Library to support internationalization in your JS files
 * The latest version of [jQuery](https://jquery.com/)
 * The latest version of [Twitter Bootstrap](http://getbootstrap.com/)
 * The latest version of [Font Awesome](https://fortawesome.github.io/Font-Awesome/)
 * Independent responsive admin and frontend themes
 * [Summernote](http://summernote.org/ "Summernote") WYSIWYG editor
 * Auto-loaded core config file
-* Auto-loaded core language file
+* Auto-loaded core language file (based on selected language)
 * Auto-loaded core helper files
     + Human-readable JSON string output for API functions
     + Array to CSV exporting
     + Enhanced CAPTCHA
     + Random password generator
+    + Available languages fetcher
 * Simple user authentication with registration, forgot password and profile editor
 * Contact Us page with enhanced CAPTCHA
 * Basic admin tool with dashboard, user management, settings and Contact Us message list
 * File-based sessions

-That should be all you need to kickstart many CodeIgniter projects.
+That should be the least needed to kickstart many CodeIgniter 3 projects.
 While there are many great CodeIgniter CMS applications ([see below](#conclusion)), sometimes you don't need a full CMS, or you need something much simpler than what's available, or you need a completely customizable solution.
 That's why I created CI3 Fire Starter.
 I was tired of always having to do the same things over and over again.